HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/adminuiidp.md

-# Setup external IdP for Admin UI IdP
+# Set up external IdP for Admin UI IdP

+## About this task

 You can add your own IdP to use for Admin UI login.
 This uses a PKCE login flow.